 What is the course schedule?

-The 7 day program is from 8am-5pm daily with the last day concluding no later than noon
+The Equine massage Course is from 8am-5pm daily with the last day concluding no later than noon

-6 week program: 8am-5pm Monday-Thursday, Fridays, no later than noon.
+The Professional 6 week Program: 8am-5pm Monday-Thursday, Fridays, no later than noon.
+There is

 This is the approximate schedule and may/will be modified according to the availability of the